hunThubSpace/BB-BugBountyBash/README.md

 ---

 ### 7. **`bb_asn2cidr_details`**
-The `bb_asn2cidr_details` function retrieves and displays detailed information about IPv4 prefixes associated with a specified Autonomous System Number (ASN).
-It accepts either a single ASN as an argument or multiple ASNs from standard input, using `curl` to fetch data from the BGPView API and `jq` to parse the JSON response, formatting the output to show the prefix, name, description (or "N/A" if not available), and country code in a structured table.
+Retrieves and formats details about IPv4 prefixes associated with a specified ASN using the BGPView API.

 ```sh
 bb_asn2cidr_details() {